-During the Development stage, the design team will take the information gathered during the design phase, hire a local software developer and create the app for Kabul Municipality.
+During the Development stage, the design team will take the information gathered during the design phase, hire a local software developer, take and create the app for Kandahar, Herat, Jalalabad and Mazar-e-Sharif Municipalities.
 This phase will involve multiple rounds of user testing to ensure that the tool is functioning, easy to use, and pleasing to the eye.
 The development phase is detailed below.